hdashnow/blog/writing_gym.md

-sessions with micro-workshops, short discussions on things such as good writing style, document-writing languages such as LaTeX or Markdown, why text-editors are better than word processors, and how best to use git to version control a document written in natural language?
+sessions with micro-workshops, short discussions on things such as good writing style, document-writing languages such as LaTeX or Markdown, why text-editors are better than word processors, and how best to use git to version control a document written in natural language.
 But such things would depend on the interests and goals of those attending, and whether it would get in the way of drinking coffee while defending our hands from possessed laptops.